seed-rs/seed/README.md

 once created, a `Style` instance holds all its values as `Strings`; eg that `16` above will be stored as `"16px"`; keep this in mind if editing a style that you made outside an element macro.

+### Events

 Event syntax may change in the future.
 Currently, events are a `Vec` of dom_types::Listener' objects, created using the following four functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, and `raw_ev`.
 The first two are demonstrated in the example in the quickstart section.

-`simple_ev` takes two arguments: an event trigger (eg "click", "contextmenu" etc), and an instance of your `Msg` enum that does not accept data. (eg Msg::Increment).
-The other three event-creation-funcs take a trigger, and a [closure](https://doc.rust-lang.org/book/ch13-01-closures.html) (An anonymous function, similar to an arrow func in JS) that returns a Msg enum that accepts data. (eg Msg::ChangeWWC).
+`simple_ev` takes two arguments: an event trigger (eg "click", "contextmenu" etc), and an instance of your `Msg` enum. (eg Msg::Increment).
+The other three event-creation-funcs take a trigger, and a [closure](https://doc.rust-lang.org/book/ch13-01-closures.html) (An anonymous function, similar to an arrow func in JS) that returns a Msg enum.

 `simple_ev` does not pass any information about the event, only that it fired.
 Example: ```simple_ev("dblclick", Msg::ClickClick)```

 `input_ev` passes the event target's value field, eg what a user typed in an input field.
-Its associated Enum instance must accept String as its type, eg `ChangeWWC(String)`.
 Example: ```simple_ev("input", |text| NewWords(text))```

-`keyboard_ev` returns a `[web_sys::KeyboardEvent](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.KeyboardEvent.html),
+`keyboard_ev` returns a [web_sys::KeyboardEvent](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.KeyboardEvent.html),
 which exposes several getter methods like `key_code` and `key`.
-Its Enum must accept a `web_sys::KeyboardEvent`, eg `KeyPressed(web_sys::KeyboardEvent)`.
 Example: ```simple_ev("keydown", |event| PutTheHammerDown(event))```

-`raw_ev` returns the raw event object.
+`raw_ev` returns a [web_sys::Event](https://rustwasm.github.io/wasm-bindgen/api/web_sys/struct.Event.html).
 It lets you access any part of any type of event, albeit with some unpleasant syntax.
-Its Enum must accept a `web_sys::KeyboardEvent`.
+Its Enum should accept a `web_sys::KeyboardEvent`.
 If you wish to do something like prevent_default(), or anything note listed above, you need to take this approach.

-Example syntax to handle input and keyboard events using this instead of the `input_ev` and `keyboard_ev` funcs:
+Example syntax to handle input and keyboard events `using raw_ev` instead of `input_ev` and `keyboard_ev`:
 ```rust
 use wasm_bindgen::JsCast;